AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 git config --global core.autocrlf [true|false|input]
 ```

 Note that a value of `false` turns off any line ending conversions, which is usually undesirable unless you know that everyone on your team is using the same OS.
-That's rarely the case, so you can simply forget that this option even exists.
+That's rarely the case, so you can simply forget that this option even exists (unless you're using a `.gitattributes` config, in which case it will take priority over your git config—more on that shortly).

 That leaves us with just two options: `autocrlf true` and `autocrlf input`.
 What's the difference between these two?